 Reading Time: 9 minutes

-‘Flashmob of generosity’ came into my mind when I heard Nipun Mehta talk in our volunteer meeting preparing for a Business and Transformation pod.
+‘Flashmob of generosity’ came to my mind when I heard Nipun Mehta talk in our volunteer meeting preparing for a Business and Transformation Pod.
 It wasn´t the kind of pep talk you would imagine for people coming together to give their time and their professional experience for free.
-The wording was more like: we’ve come together in several meetings before, during, and after the pod.
-We’ll put a lot of collective effort and heart — to serve 134 people from all over the world, across practically every time zone — and yet most of it will be invisible, and afterward, our team will dissolve and we may or may not come together at some future point.
+The wording was more like: We’ll come together in several meetings before, during, and after the pod.
+We will put a lot of collective effort, heart and soul into serving 134 people from all over the world and virtually every time zone, and yet most of it will be invisible.
+And after that our team will disband and we may or may not come back together again at some point.

 Not exactly an offer that makes you shout, ‘Hurray, I´m in!’

 And then I looked at the faces in the zoom meeting, and each one of us was grinning hearty grins of joy and anticipation, beaming with the expectation of what was there to come.
 We couldn´t wait to start.

 What was the secret?
 Why would all these people who had very busy lives and some surprisingly impressive responsibilities in their jobs cut out a big bunch of time of their lives, their jobs, their families and, even their sleep to do that?

 And what does the concept of ‘multiple forms of capital’ connect with this?

 There is a lot to learn from Nipun Mehta and ServiceSpace on various levels.

 - On the level of building a network that is rooted in deep relationships.

 - On the level of organizing groups by empowering people.

 - On the level of using multiple forms of capital apart from money to create innovative and deeply sustainable outcomes.